Ghost of Christmas Yet to Come: Significance to the story

 Unlike the two previous Spirits who come at the stroke of one, the Ghost of Christmas Yet to Come makes its appearance on the last stroke of twelve, the Witching Hour.
 It is introduced as an ominous and silent figure: "...a solemn Phantom, draped and hooded, coming, like a mist along the ground, towards him...
 Scrooge feared the silent shape so much that his legs trembled beneath him, and he found that he could hardly stand when he prepared to follow it."

 When it came near him, Scrooge bent down upon his knee; for in the very air through which this Spirit moved, it seemed to scatter gloom and mystery.
 It was shrouded in a deep black garment, which concealed its head, its face, its form, and left nothing of it visible, save one outstretched hand.
 But for this, it would have been difficult to detach its figure from the night and separate it from the darkness by which it was surrounded.

-The Spirit in its “dusky shroud” is a personification of Death, and while this may seem an odd choice to modern readers for a Christmas ghost, in the early Victorian era people would remember their deceased loved ones at Christmastime, which, being at the end of the year, was also a time for reflection.
-In his article 'What Christmas Is, As We Grow Older' published in Household Words in 1851, Dickens wrote, “Of all days in the year, we will turn our faces to that City [of the Dead] upon Christmas Day, and from its silent hosts bring those we loved, among us.
-Dickens described a similar Christmas spectre in his story ‘A December Vision’ (1850), which also had a slow and unwavering persistence and which also had a shaded face and ghostly eyes.
+The Spirit in its "dusky shroud" is a personification of Death.
+While this may seem an odd choice to modern readers for a Christmas ghost, in the early Victorian era, people would remember their deceased loved ones at Christmastime, which was also a time for reflection at the end of the year.
+In his article "What Christmas Is, As We Grow Older", published in Household Words in 1851, Dickens wrote, "Of all days in the year, we will turn our faces to that City [of the Dead] upon Christmas Day, and from its silent hosts bring those we loved, among us."
+Dickens described a similar Christmas spectre in his story "A December Vision" (1850), which also has a slow and unwavering persistence and which also has a shaded face and ghostly eyes.